tamisakita/Project-management-website/README.md

 ## About The Project

 This was a project for the Project Management subject of the New Media Design and Web Development Course at BCIT.
+And the goal of this project was to work with Scrum to deliver a website in 5 weeks.

 ### Built With